zhangyanyu0722/5G-Utility-Pole-Planner/README.md

 1. We have got the access to Google Map Api so that we were able to download the pictures from Google Street View, though it gave us a limit of 2000 per day.

-2. For the poles' detection, we compared basic CNN and Mark-RCNN, the results are showing as following:
+2. For the poles' detection, our fundamental purpose is to detect whether poles exist in pictures or not.
+The methods are basic CNN and Mark-RCNN.
+After comparison, Mark-RCNN has the higher accuracy, but has lower speed than the basic CNN.
+In this demo, we used the basic CNN with the increased dataset, which contains 3,000 photos.
+The results are showing as following:
 <p float="middle">
   <img src="https://github.com/zhangyanyu0722/5G-Utility-Pole-Planner/blob/master/result/loss_4.png" width="400" />
   <img src="https://github.com/zhangyanyu0722/5G-Utility-Pole-Planner/blob/master/result/acc_4.png" width="400" />